-The Russian, East European and Central Asian Studies Program and the Department of Slavic Languages and Literature offer an annual H. Stewart Parker Endowed Fellowship to exceptional graduate students in the College of Arts & Sciences who are pursing degrees in Russian, East European or Central Asian studies.
+The REECAS Program offers an annual H. Stewart Parker Endowed Fellowship to exceptional graduate students in the College of Arts & Sciences who are studying Slavic languages.
 Priority will be based on academic merit, with preference given to those studying Slavic languages on site abroad.
 Two awards of up to $2500 will be offered toward tuition, travel, books and fees.

-Applicants for the summer FLAS fellowship program will automatically be considered for the Parker fellowship.
+Applicants for the summer FLAS fellowship program for a Slavic language will automatically be considered for the Parker fellowship.

 Boba Summer Research Fellowships: